Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Cosmic Web Statistics At High Redshift

 How DM is distributed across different components of the cosmic web depends on the DM model at hand and thus the cosmology.
-Here we find that the lower the axion mass $m$, the higher the relative share of mass that is transferred from nodes\footnote{At first approximation, it is the decrease in the number of small nodes that reduces cFDM mass fractions, in analogy to cFDM halo mass functions that are also suppressed at the small-mass end (cf. Sec. \ref{ss_halo_distros}).} and filaments to walls when compared to CDM.
-To be precise, the mass filling fraction of filaments exhibits a $\sim 10$\% decrease between CDM and the $m=1\times 10^{-22}$ eV model across most of the redshifts investigated.
-First and foremost, this is compensated by a $\sim 5-8$\% increase in mass filling fractions of walls between CDM and the $m=1\times 10^{-22}$ eV model.
-For the rather extreme $m=1\times 10^{-22}$ eV model, a substantial share of mass is also transferred to even larger and higher-dimensional structures: voids.
-The increase in void mass filling fractions compared to CDM amounts to $\sim 5$\% at $z\gtrsim 4.3$.
-The transferral of DM to higher-dimensional structures, including voids in the $m=1\times 10^{-22}$ eV model, is a direct manifestation of the loss of small-scale power in the primordial and also evolved DM distributions.
+Here we find that the lower the axion mass $m$, the lower the relative share of mass in nodes\footnote{At first approximation, it is the decrease in the number of small nodes that reduces cFDM node mass fractions, in analogy to cFDM halo mass functions that are also suppressed at the small-mass end (cf. Sec. \ref{ss_halo_distros}).} and filaments and the higher the mass share in walls when compared to CDM.
+To be precise, the mass filling fraction of filaments exhibits a $\sim 6-8$\% decrease between CDM and the $m=10^{-22}$ eV model across most of the redshifts investigated.
+This is mainly compensated for by a $\sim 8-12$\% increase in mass filling fractions of walls between CDM and the $m=10^{-22}$ eV model.
+The redistribution of DM to higher-dimensional structures, i.e. sheets, is a manifestation of the loss of small-scale power in the primordial and also evolved DM distributions.

-A reshuffling of mass across cosmic web components also affects large-scale tidal forces in the Universe, shaping the evolution of halos and galaxies.
+The DM budget in each cosmic web environment also affects large-scale tidal forces in the Universe, shaping the evolution of halos and galaxies.
 In the same way that tidal torque theory predicts quadrupolar patterns in the vorticity field around the saddle points of cosmic filaments \citep{Codis_2015}, tidal forces give rise to dipolar patterns around cosmic sheets.
 Consequently, such dipolar features are expected to be more pronounced in cFDM cosmologies than in CDM.
 Sheet-like morphologies are attributed increased importance in the gas dynamics of FDM as well, since massive gas pancakes are predicted to be the sites of first star formation \citep{Kulkarni_2022}.
 Note, however, that global mass filling fractions are anisotropy-agnostic and by construction gloss over the enhanced matter distribution anisotropies apparent in cFDM cosmologies \citep{Dome_2022}.
 Reliable tidal force predictions would necessitate an analysis of anisotropic geometries and are thus beyond the scope of this paper.